This image is a radio map of Jupiter which shows the plasmasphere.

 - lion roars

-Scientists continue to study these signals to understand all that they are telling us about what is happening within the magnetosphere.
+Scientists continue to study these emissions to understand all that they are telling us about processes within the magnetosphere.

 You might also be interested in:

 A magnetosphere has many parts, such as the bow shock, magnetosheath, magnetotail, plasmasheet, lobes, plasmasphere, radiation belts and many electric currents.
 It is composed of charged particles and...more

 AU stands for Astronomical Units.
 It is a useful way to measure the distances in interplanetary space.
 It is the distance between the Earth and the Sun, which is about 93 million miles.
 For reference,...more

 The solar wind is formed as the Sun's top layer blows off into space, carrying magnetic fields still attached to the Sun.
 Gusts form in the solar wind associated with violent events on the Sun.
 Particles...more